There are dryer vent cleaning companies that can offer maintenance service to both dryer vent and HVAC systems.

 If you typed in “dryer vent cleaning company near me,” indeed, you would find one that caters to your home.
-Most of the local dryer vent and duct cleaners offer home service, of course.
+Most of the local dryer vent and San Diego duct cleaning offer home service, of course.

 So what is the best time to get your home’s vent system checked and repaired?
 There are dryer vent cleaners who will usually go with HVAC maintenance services.
 Before the fall season comes, most AC and vent system services are reserved for heater maintenance.

 If you get your heater systems checked around this time, you might as well have your ventilation systems checked at home.